 When Sherlock Holmes proffers the letter he’s received from Miss Violet Hunter (Suzanne Neve) to Watson, he tells him that it marks a new low-point in his career.
 Miss Hunter has been offered a position as a governess, but wishes to seek Holmes’ advice before accepting the post.

 Although it initially seems like a trivial matter, once Miss Hunter begins her strange story it becomes clear that there may be more to it than meets the eye.
-Miss Hunter has been offered the post by Jephro Rucastle (Patrick Wymark).
+Miss Hunter has been offered a position by Jephro Rucastle (Patrick Wymark).
 Rucastle seems to be a charming man and he makes her a very generous offer – a salary of one hundred pounds a year (a considerable amount, which is much more than many people in her position could ever expect to earn).

 Rucastle goes on to tell her that he and his wife (faddy people, he admits) may ask her to sit in a certain chair or wear a certain dress from time to time.
 This isn’t a problem, but when Rucastle insists that she has to cut her long hair very short, Miss Hunter protests.
 When Rucastle later increases the salary to one hundred and twenty pounds, she weakens – but she wishes to consult Holmes first.
 Miss Hunter decides to take up the post, but keeps in contact with Holmes as strange events begin to happen.